 A summer without wine is like chilling at the beach without wading into the sea: sure, it’s possible to enjoy the sunshine alone, but it’s far better with a refreshing splash.

 With the lazy days of summer hard at work, now is the time to leap from your lounger and make epic sip happen by diving into the Alpine wines from Alto Adige (also known as South Tyrol and Südtirol).

-Crowning the north of Italy, Alto Adige sits way up on the sunny side of the Alps and is blessed with 3,000 years of wine making mastery.
+Crowning the north of Italy, Alto Adige sits way up on the sunny side of the Alps and is blessed with 3,000 years of winemaking mastery.
 Its winemaking climate is one of the most treasured in the world.
-The immense peaks of the Dolomites and Alps protect against extreme cold while warm Mediterranean winds from Lake Garda help moderate its vineyards — giving its wines a unique character unlike anywhere else.
+The immense peaks of the Dolomites and Alps protect against the extreme cold while warm Mediterranean winds from Lake Garda help moderate its vineyards — giving its wines a unique character unlike anywhere else.

 Although the tongue-teasing names of the region’s three indigenous grapes — Gewürztraminer, Schiava, and Lagrein — may keep you from plunging into each wine, trust us, their expressive personality will make you jump heart first.
 After a glass or two, they might just become your go-to hits of the summer.

 Same Old Sip?
 Not Even Close

 Enjoyed throughout Italy as an aperitivo, Alto Adige’s Gewürztraminer is highly aromatic with a round viscosity and balanced acidity.
 One sip wakes up all your senses.
 While gewürz translates to spice, the grape also offers up floral, tropical and even herbal notes making it unlike any other grape.